Skip to content

 box-shadow: 0 4px 12px var(--notectl-shadow);

-This ensures your plugin adapts automatically when the user switches themes.
+This ensures your plugin adapts automatically when the user switches themes, and remains CSP-compliant since all styles are injected via adopted stylesheets rather than inline style attributes.